 Super Fancy Pants Adventure might look a little sketchy, but it's the real deal.
-No other platformer has such a thrilling sense of weight and momentum, and the fact that it uses all that energy not to focus on visuals, but experience, landed it a spot on our best Android platformers list.
+No other platformer has such a thrilling sense of weight and momentum, and the fact that it uses all that energy not to focus on visuals, but on experience, landed it a spot on our list of finest platformer games on Android.

 See/saw is the ideal minimalist game, where everything is extremely streamlined and made up of one single colour.
 It's quite relaxing, albeit a tad challenging.
 You won't mind it though, because you'll probably be immersed in these beautiful yet simple visuals.
 You can read more about its gameplay in our See/saw review!

 Download See/saw for Android or iOS ($2.99)